 Primary, since 1990, ages 5-12.
 Phone (441) 292-8326 or fax 296-1522.

-Headmistress: Linda Parker, only the fifth Bermudian Head in the school’s history, a BHS graduate.
-She took over from Canadian Roy Napier.
-One of the best schools in Bermuda.
-It educates girls to high international standards and prepare them for productive and fulfilling lives.
+A private school, founded in the 1890s.
+19 Richmond Road, Pembroke Parish HM 08, Bermuda.
+Telephone: (441) 295-6153.
+Fax: (441) 295-2754.
+Voice Mail: (441) 291-0049.
+Educates girls to high international standards.
 Modeled on the United Kingdom's Cheltenham Ladies College.
 Included in its syllabus is the International Baccalaureate (IB) as preparation for university.
 It is the IB Centre for Bermuda.
 Also, it is British oriented in curriculum and examinations taken by graduates, but with flexibility added to ensure their smooth transition to North American universities.
+Annual fees - on application.
+Number of students.
+690+.
+Class size average.
+20. Examinations taken by graduates.
+GCSE's and SATs.
+Alumni Association of the Bermuda High School for Girls.
+Bermuda High School for Girls Charitable Trust, registered charity 358.
+Bermuda High School for Girls Parent Teachers Association, registered charity 056.

 St. John's Road,